NuGet/Insights/README.md

 The implementation is geared towards Azure Functions Consumption Plan for compute (cheap) and Azure Storage for persistence (cheap).

-## Running locally

-To run locally, all you need is [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
-Note that you cannot use Azurite since the latest version of it does not support Azure Table Storage.

-1. Clone the repository.
-1. Open the solution in Visual Studio (ExplorePackages.sln).
-1. Make sure the Azure Storage Emulator is running.
-1. Press F5 to launch the website (ExplorePackages.Website).
-It's the default startup project.
-1. Click on the "Admin" link in the navigation bar.
-   - You will get an **access denied** first time.
-View the claims on the error page to update the `appsettings.json`.
-   - `HashedTenantId` config = hashed `http://schemas.microsoft.com/identity/claims/tenantid` claim.
-   - `HashedObjectId` config = hashed `http://schemas.microsoft.com/identity/claims/objectidentifier` claim.
-2. Start one of the catalog scans, e.g. Find Package File.
-   - When starting out, use a timestamp like `2015-02-01T06:22:45.8488496Z` and clicking "Start Custom Scan".
-   - This old timestamp represents the first commit to the catalog and will run quickly.
-   - Pressing "Start Full Scan" will process the entire catalog and will take a very long time locally.
-3. Stop the website.
-4. Start the function app (ExplorePackages.Worker).
-5. Wait until the catalog scan is done.
-   - This can be seen by looking at the `workerqueue` queue or by looking at the admin panel seen above.

 ## Projects